liushihowe/MarkdownHome/index.markdown

 - Ready-to-use Jekyll starter with sensible defaults
 - Write content in Markdown; the theme handles layout and styling
-- Minimal, responsive design powered by the Minima-based styles

 ## 🚀 Quick start (copy & use)